 “Old people shouldn’t travel.”
-It was about this time last year our niece made that comment after hearing my husband had tripped and pulled tendons in his left leg and I had developed an allergic reaction to no-see-um bites the second day into our two-week Caribbean vacation.
+My twenty-something niece made that comment after hearing my husband had tripped and pulled tendons in his left leg and I had developed an allergic reaction to no-see-um bites the second day into our two-week Caribbean vacation to the islands of Nevis and Antigua.
 My first reaction was outrage.
 I’m not old!
 My second reaction was that maybe she was right.

 Although the arthritis in my toes didn’t immobilize me, it ruled out extensive hiking.
 Aches and pains developed faster than in our youth.
 I wondered if our ability to explore was too limited to give us a truly rich travel experience at, ironically, a point in our lives when we had more time to travel.
 The itching from the no-see-um bites had already made me feel sorry for myself.
 Thinking this way just made me sadder.